nathan-fiscaletti/logical-config/README.md

 - The `parameters` property should be a JSON encoded array.
 - At least the `path` property must be specified.

-The above example path object can be written in short hand like this:
+The above example path object can be written in short-hand like this:

 ```js
 "{user.isOlderThan;[18]}"